Biden Makes 1st Judicial Nominations, Including A Supreme Court Contender

 The judicial nomination push began, in fact, even before Biden was officially president.
 On Dec.
 22, Dana Remus, then the White House counsel-designate, sent a letter to all senators asking them to begin the process of recommending names to the incoming president for nomination to vacancies on the U.S. District Courts — the federal trial courts — around the country.

-District Court judges are, by tradition, usually proposed by senators from their home states, and the Biden letter urged senators in particular to focus on "nominating individuals whose legal experiences have been historically underrepresented on the federal bench, including those who are public defenders, civil rights and legal aid attorneys, civil rights and legal aid attorneys, and those who represent Americans in every walk of life."
+District Court judges are, by tradition, usually proposed by senators from their home states, and the Biden letter urged senators in particular to focus on "nominating individuals whose legal experiences have been historically underrepresented on the federal bench, including those who are public defenders, civil rights and legal aid attorneys, and those who represent Americans in every walk of life."

 Importantly, the letter asked that all recommended names be submitted "within 45 days of any new vacancy being announced."